Slow Food Youth Network

-Through their unique events and activities, SFYN groups raise awareness about important food issues such as how to feed the world, food waste and sustainable food production and stimulate positive action.
+Through their unique events and activities, SFYN groups raise awareness about important food issues such as how to feed the world, food waste and sustainable food production, stimulating positive action.

 SFYN’s trademark event – the Disco Soup – combines cooking a giant soup from vegetables destined for the dump with music and socializing, and makes a bold statement about food waste.
 The Food Film Festival Amsterdam, an annual three-day festival looks at food from all angles, presenting documentaries and feature films as well as debates and workshops.
-Throughout the year, SFYN events are held across the world, from markets, conferences and festivals to tomato-making days.
+Throughout the year, SFYN events are held across the world, from markets and conferences to festivals.

 Slow Food membership is discounted for people under 30 years of age.